kekock/java-currency-exchange/README.md

 # Currency Exchange REST API
 ## Overview
-#### This project implements a REST API for managing currencies and exchange rates, allowing you to view, add, update, delete currencies, and calculate currency conversions.
+#### This project implements a REST API for managing currencies and exchange rates, allowing users to view, add, update, and delete currencies, and calculate currency conversions.

 ## Project Motivation
 #### This project aims to:
-- **Teach MVC architecture**
+- **Demonstrate the principles of MVC architecture**
 - **Demonstrate best practices for REST API design** (correct resource naming and HTTP response code usage)
 - **Cover basic SQL syntax and table creation**

 ## Key Features
 - **Manage Currencies**: Add, update, delete currencies, and view a list of all available currencies.
 - **Manage Exchange Rates**: Add, update, delete exchange rates, and retrieve existing ones.
-- **Currency Conversion**: Calculate conversion amounts from one currency to another based on the current exchange rate.
+- **Calculate Currency Conversion**: Calculate conversion amounts from one currency to another based on the current exchange rate.

 ## Technologies Used
 - **Java**: Core language for development.